Towards Building Multilingual Language Model for Medicine: Methodology

+\textbf{Filtering Medical-related Content.} The first way to obtain medical-related content is using heuristic algorithms for filtering.
 In the broader landscape of natural language processing, the general NLP community has amassed an extensive array of corpora, such as CommonCrawl, which captures billions of web pages monthly and has been operational for years.
-Despite medical-related content only constitutes a small fraction of this colossal dataset, its sheer volume presents a valuable opportunity for creating a large-scale, medical-specific corpus with the application of sophisticated auto-filtering techniques.
+Despite that medical-related content only constitutes a small fraction of this colossal dataset, its sheer volume presents a valuable opportunity for creating a large-scale, medical-specific corpus with the application of sophisticated auto-filtering techniques.

 Our methodology begins with the CulturaX dataset~\cite{nguyen2023culturax}, a meticulously curated multilingual version of CommonCrawl, with 6.3 trillion tokens.
 We first introduce a \textbf{rule-based filtering} pipeline to sift through this dataset for medical content.
 This process involves the careful selection of 200 medically relevant terms per language, encompassing fields such as medicine, pharmacy, and medical biology.
 Given the space limitation in the paper, we will list all 1200 terms in our GitHub repositories.
 For sentences that utilize spaces for word separation, our approach includes word segmentation followed by keyword matching.
 Conversely, for sentences without clear word demarcation, we employ direct keyword matching.
 Utilizing the matching results, we establish two principal metrics: